 The implications and history behind Khomeini’s moniker will be examined later, but for now what’s most telling is the fact he was able to incite only the third mass social revolution of the 20th century using only the power of his word, made virulent and pervasive by the rudimentary technology of the cassette tape.
 It wasn’t the first time and it wouldn’t be the last that emergent technology would play a vital role in a massive social uprising.

 A step beyond the written tract, which brought the fervor of an early religious revolution to Europe, the cassette tape took revolutionary rhetoric into the modern era.
 No massive Hilteresque rallies to demagogically rally the masses were needed.
-The Iranian Revolution was able to reach its Tipping Point and spread across the entirety of Iran because of the lowly cassette tape, which acted as the channel through which the social epidemic of revolution spread first across Iran and then into the rest of the Middle East.
+The Iranian Revolution was able to reach its Tipping Point and spread across the entirety of Iran because of a lowly bit of plastic ribbon, which acted as the channel through which the social epidemic of revolution spread first across Iran and then into the rest of the Middle East.

-This precedent, inciting proactive political action without making any in-person appearance, is a portent of al-Qaeda’s most potent threat a generation later.
+This precedent, inciting proactive political action without making any in-person appearances, is a portent of Islamic fundamentalism’s most potent threat a generation later.
 Now, with the internet’s increased muscle of multi- added to mass-media, an ideology’s potential virulence is far greater still, and the next Tipping Point may be reached even more suddenly.

 A year after their triumph, leaders of the Iranian Revolution ordered the seizure of the American Embassy in Tehran.
 This would lead to a botched rescue operation by a too-hastily planned mission of Special Forces soldiers, a failure that catalyzed the creation of a full-time and fully-funded Special Operations Command in the American military.
 And it would be these Special Forces who would later be at the front of the battle to suppress the machinations of Islamic extremism – with both groups tracing their origins back to the Iranian Revolution.